-- Developing/reinvigoration of the shared moral purpose, in consultation with school staff (see 1.1.1) - Using a range of relevant data sets as part of disciplined dialogue & discussion to decide on a strategic direction (see 1.2.1) - Nominating a limited number (three to four) evidence-based high impact levers for change, to realise the school's moral purpose, with Teaching and Learning as a non-negotiable priority area - Developing a clear plan for change in consultation with staff, assigning key areas of responsibility to key leaders and using a gradual release model for distributing leadership over time.
-It was also noted that: - o leadership responsibility was less distributed in the early stages of initiating school change - clear initiatives were designed to develop leadership and staff talent and skills, which supported the ongoing execution of the strategic plan - leadership teams developed their ability to recognise and align the resources and expertise available, in ways that maximised achievement of student outcomes - plans included formal mechanisms, via the development of new policies, procedures, and structures to reinforce and support staff to make the changes they were being asked to, including a large focus to provide staff with rewards and recognition for their work efforts - teams developed clearly designed strategic plans with nominated staff taking carriage of particular work streams, were given greater role clarity, and effectively supported plan implementation - teams conducted well-structured meetings with clear agendas and next steps - teams committed to meet twice per term to track current activities in the operational plan and who were accountable for workflow status updates, were better able to stay the course of implementation of the school improvement plan - Clearly and regularly communicating to school staff and community, to foster understanding and conviction including strategies such as: - o regular updates to staff involving them with new leadership team learnings - o playback to staff of trends in data collected from survey responses from teachers, students, and parents - o briefing the school community about the case for change and benefits to student outcomes - writing 'Change Stories' to outline the reasons and benefits for change, the expectations leaders had of their staff and what they would commit to as leaders. - $\bullet\;$ Leaders role modelling changes in behaviours and practices, such as: - attending school-wide professional learning, including providing a clear narrative of the next steps as part of progressing the school plan, and being active participants where possible; and - o holding all staff accountable, including themselves, for their role in the whole-school change agenda.
+- purpose, in consultation with school staff (see 1.1.1) - sciplined dialogue & discussion to decide on a strategic direction (see 1.2.1) - dence-based high impact levers for change, to realise the school's moral purpose, with rity area - ion with staff, assigning key areas of responsibility to key leaders and using a gradual ime.
+It was also noted that: - uted in the early stages of initiating school change - p leadership and staff talent and skills, which supported the ongoing execution of the - to recognise and align the resources and expertise available, in ways that maximised - ne development of new policies, procedures, and structures to reinforce and support ng asked to, including a large focus to provide staff with rewards and recognition for - gic plans with nominated staff taking carriage of particular work streams, were given rted plan implementation - ngs with clear agendas and next steps - n to track current activities in the operational plan and who were accountable for ole to stay the course of implementation of the school improvement plan - aff and community, to foster understanding and conviction including strategies such as: vith new leadership team learnings - lew leadership tearn learnings - ted from survey responses from teachers, students, and parents - case for change and benefits to student outcomes - asons and benefits for change, the expectations leaders had of their staff and what they - nd practices, such as: - ing, including providing a clear narrative of the next steps as part of progressing the $\ensuremath{\mathsf{s}}$ where possible; and - emselves, for their role in the whole-school change agenda. - Blue Haven Primary School